drohrbaugh9/rekt/DISCLAIMER.md

 Repeatedly toggles Caps Lock.
 Windows may see this file as a threat, it is not.

+## CapsLockKill.bat

+Stops CapsLock.vbs from toggling Caps Lock and makes sure that Caps Lock is off when it's done

 ## cd.vbs

 Opens the CD drive on your computer ten times.
 The user closes it in frustration each time it opens.